MediaMath/t1-php/README.md

 #### Example custom OAuth authenticator

 You are welcome to use the `OAuthAuth` class provided in this SDK.
 However, if you wish to write your own, your OAuth authenticator needs to accept an API key and a bearer token in its constructor.
 If you want to use the provided Guzzle HTTP transport, your `headers()` and `queryStringParams()` methods need to return arrays with the keys / values as shown.
-Your `authHash()` method needs to return a unique identifier.
+Your `authUniqueId()` method needs to return a unique identifier.
 In this case a concatenation of the `api_key` and `bearer` parameters is sufficient.

 ```php
 namespace Acme;